.OSP File Extension

 OpenShot is a non-linear video editor, which means that users can access and edit any frame in a video without destroying the original copy of the frames.
 The software uses FFmpeg libraries, which provide support for several different audio, video, and image formats.

-How do I open an OSP file?
+How to open an OSP file

 You can open an OSP file in OpenShot by selecting File → Open Project... from the program's menu bar.
 Opening the OSP file will load your project and its related media in OpenShot.